paraspell/docs/docs/xcm-sdk/asset-package.md

 ```

-## Query asset support III
+## Query asset support II
 The function checks if Parachain supports a particular asset.
-Returns asset object or error. `Destination` parameter is optional and should be set to Ethereum when using snowbridge assets.
+Returns asset object or error. `Destination` parameter is optional and should be set to Ethereum when using Snowbridge assets.
 Function uses [TChain](https://paraspell.github.io/docs/xcm-sdk/asset-package.html#import-chains-as-types) types.

 ```ts
 findAssetInfoOrThrow(TChain, CURRENCY, DESTINATION?)